Codecademy/docs/content/general/concepts/nft/nft.md

 ---
-Title: 'NFT'
+Title: "NFT"
-Description: 'A non-fungible token (NFT) acts as a digital representation to prove ownership for a digital good backed by blockchain technology.'
+Description: "A non-fungible token (NFT) acts as a digital representation to prove ownership for a digital good backed by blockchain technology."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Blockchain'
+  - "Blockchain"
-  - 'Web3'
+  - "Web3"
-  - 'Cryptocurrency'
+  - "Cryptocurrency"
 CatalogContent:
-  - 'introduction-to-blockchain'
+  - "introduction-to-blockchain"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 A **non-fungible token (NFT)** acts as a digital representation to prove ownership for a digital good backed by blockchain technology.